 ‘We were in a relationship for several years and we both decided we wanted to have children.

 ‘Once the babies came along, it changed things with our families considerably.
-Grandparents want interaction with their grandchildren and our relationships were then greatly improved with Marie Anne’s family.
+Grandparents want interaction with their grandchildren and our relationships were then greatly improved with Bernadette’s family.
 Her background is non-Anglo and they’re strict Catholics.
 It took a long time for them to warm to our relationship, but the kids really helped.
 My family still experiences a level of fear.
 They still have a fair way to go, but they’re doing their best.
 After all, there are so many diverse family structures nowadays – ours is just one.

 ‘The other thing is the way people view same-sex families.
-We live in a small country town – homophobia is the same everywhere, people find difference a challenge.
-But we do an enormous amount for the schools and we are very involved in the community.
+We live in a small country town – homophobia is the same everywhere, and people find difference a challenge.
+But we do an enormous amount for the schools and we’re very involved in the community.
 I think this is helpful for the community.
 They know we’re a two-mummy family and the children are very open about that.

 ‘People soon realise we’re just a pretty average family – what makes us special isn’t our family structure, but just us!’